 Samples and Data Processing

 Congress.
 Congressional speeches were obtained from the Congressional Record published by the U.S. Government Printing Office, which is an online archive of all motions and speeches in both houses of Congress since 1994.
 The current study included speeches from January 1998 to August 2013.
 The Record for that time period was searched for speeches pertaining to U.S. foreign relations with the following countries: Iraq, Kosovo, Iran, North Korea, Sudan, Libya, Russia, Afghanistan, and Syria.
+These countries were chosen for their histories of strained and/or combative relationship necessitating a cogent foreign policy as well as having mostly stable governments allowing for cogent foreign policy.
 For Iraq, Kosovo, and Afghanistan, only speeches that were made before congressional approval for the use of military force in those nations were included.
+A total of 1500 speeches were gathered from these sources: 457 from the Senate and 1043 from the House of Representatives.

 Foreign Affairs Committees.
 The records of foreign affairs committee hearings were searched and were separated from the overall Congressional Record.
 The records of these hearings are available from the Printing Office as well and include records of all committee hearings since 1985.
 Hearings from both the House and Senate committees were included.
 Records were searched for hearings pertaining to U.S. relations with the aforementioned countries from 1998-2013.
 Once again, for Iraq, Kosovo, and Afghanistan, only hearings before the authorization of military force in those nations by Congress were included.
+From the House Foreign Affairs Committee, 384 speeches were collected; from the Senate committee, 311 speeches were collected.

 Presidential Statements.
 The final source of language samples consisted of presidential statements acquired from the Government Publishing Office.
 The record contained all official White House publications released by the White House press secretary since 1993.
+A total of 63 presidential statements were gathered.
 All documents from these samples were then downloaded and processed.
 Speeches were separated such that each document only contained one speaker from each day for a given region.
 Extraneous information including page numbers, titles, and quotes were deleted.
+Our final sample included 553 unique speakers.
+Party affiliation broke down into 1076 Republican and 1182 Democratic speeches; 1365 speeches pertained to regions where no military action was taken and 893 speeches pertained to regions where military action was taken.

 Language Constructs